Authentic Lessons for 21st Century Learning

 40 Minute(s)

 Display slide 11.
-Pass out the attached KWHL Graphic Organizer or have students create their own KWHL Graphic Organizer.
+Pass out one copy of the attached KWHL Graphic Organizer handout to each student.
+Alternatively, you could have students draw their own KWHL Graphic Organizer on paper.

-Pose the topic of “superheroes” to students.
-Instruct them to fill out the “K” column with what they already know about superheroes.
-Encourage them to work both individually and collaboratively.
-Students could fill out the column first on their own and then pair up with a classmate to compare and contrast responses.
+Introduce the topic of superheroes to students.
+Have them begin by filling out the “K” column with everything they know about superheroes.
+Allow students time to fill in the column, then have them pair up with a classmate and compare and contrast responses.

 Explain